-To compare different approaches to solving the linking problem, we evaluate these approaches on a shared goal: the acquisition of developmentally observed verb classes.
+To compare different approaches to solving the linking problem, we evaluate these approaches on a shared goal: the acquisition of developmentally-observed verb classes.
 The predominant approach to defining verb classes in the literature (e.g., Levin 1993) is by verb behavior: which syntactic frames a verb can appear in, as well as the thematic role information of its arguments within each frame.
 For example, both want and seem can appear in the syntactic frame NP V IP-finite (e.g., Jack wants/seems to laugh).
 However, want gives the subject NP Jack an EXPERIENCER role while seem gives the subject NP no role (instead, that NP's role comes only from the embedded verb).
 We additionally include animacy information of a verb's arguments (e.g., Jack is +animate) as part of a verb's behavior.
-(See section 4.2 for the developmental motivation to include animacy information of syntactic frames, positional thematic roles, and animacy of arguments a verb appears with.
-For example, one verb class during the course of development may consist of the verbs that are known only to be passivizable by a certain age (+passive): they appear with the syntactic frame NP be/get $V{participle}$ (e.g., The cookie was/got eaten), and in that frame, the subject NP is the PATIENT though the NP can be either +/-animate.
+(See section 4.2 for the developmental motivation to include animacy information.)
+Importantly for our purposes, a verb class can then be defined as a distribution over verb behavior, i.e., the combination of syntactic frames, positional thematic roles, and animacy of arguments a verb appears with.
+For example, one verb class during the course of development may consist of the verbs that, given current developmental evidence, are known only to be passivizable by a certain age (+passive): they appear with the syntactic frame NP be/get Vparticiple (e.g., The cookie was/got eaten), and in that frame, the subject NP is the PATIENT (and either +/-animate).
 Another verb class may consist of verbs known to both be passivizable and able to take a non-finite to sentential complement (+passive, +non-finite to): they exhibit the passive behavior noted above, and in addition allow the syntactic frame NP V IP-finite.